oneeve8/kobble-data/content/markdown.md

 # Soft Break

 A Soft Break adds a new line without a break.
-To add a Soft Break (insert two spaces after each new line)
+To add a Soft Break, insert two spaces after each new line.
+Syntax Example:

 Italic = _ , or * (one star or underscore before and after words),
 Syntax examples: